Skip to content

 #T-Con Board Failure

-The timing control board (T-Con) processes the video signal from the main board and drives the individual rows and columns of the LCD panel.
-When it fails, you get a working backlight but no visible image, or heavily distorted horizontal lines.
+The T-Con board processes video signals and drives the LCD panel rows and columns.
+When it fails: backlight works but no visible image, or horizontal distortion.

 If the flashlight test shows your backlight works (you can see the screen glow) but still no image at all, suspect the T-Con first.
 T-Con boards for Vizio TVs are model-specific, so you’ll need the exact part number from your current board.